 - IoT Big Data Stream Mining (Albert Bifet, Jesse Read)

-- up to 2 "Modules Liberté" (any course at UPSay by approval)
+- Module Liberté (any data-oriented course at UPSay by approval)

 6 month master thesis project: 25 ECTS